SPEED0U/Statify/README.md

 - `url.pathToProfile`, the path to the user profile on website.
 - `url.profileFormat`, manage the URL endpoint if your website manage profile url with `ID` or `Name`.
 - `url.avatarFormat`, the format of images hosted on the avatar endpoint.
+- `url.modsEndpoint`, the url where mods versions are located.

 Core configuration
 - `core.serverName`, the name of your NFS:W server.